microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 Depending on if you aim to use the models for text, audio, video, image generation and so on, you might opt for a different type of model.

 - **Audio and speech recognition**.
 For this purpose, Whisper-type models are a great choice as they're general-purpose and aimed at speech recognition.
 It's trained on diverse audio and can perform multilingual speech recognition.
-As an example, you can use everything from a cheaper, but capable model like curie to the more costly but performant davinci type model.
 Learn more about [Whisper type models here](https://platform.openai.com/docs/models/whisper).

 - **Image generation**.
 For image generation, DALL-E and Midjourney are two very known choices.
 DALL-E is offered by Azure OpenAI.
 [Read more about DALL-E here](https://platform.openai.com/docs/models/dall-e) and also in Chapter 9 of this curriculum.